Lewa Downs, Kenya

 Sirikoi is a beautiful lodge set in a peaceful glade within the Lewa Wildlife Conservancy.
 The lodge comprises a mix of luxurious tented rooms and a couple of small private residences.
 Lewa offers some of the best game viewing in Northern Kenya.

 Formerly known as Willie’s Camp, this is arguably one of the finest camps in Kenya.
-Sirikoi has been designed and built with the detail and attention that has come from years of experience running customized safaris in East Africa.
+Sirikoi has been designed and built with the detail and attention that has come from years of experience running tailor-made safaris in East Africa.
 At Sirikoi the spacious living and dining area, infinity swimming pool and veranda deck are set within extensive lawns, scattered acacia trees and overlooking a natural waterhole where wild animals frequently visit to wallow and drink.

 The camp has four luxury tented rooms which overlook the waterhole.
 Beautifully furnished with soft throws, relaxing arm chairs and even a roll top bath, these tented rooms offer the perfect place to relax and soak in the surrounding wilderness.